SangjunRyu/SangjunRyu/README.md

 ## Mirae Asset Life Insurance — Data Engineer, IT Operations
 **Feb 2025 – Jun 2026**

-Enterprise DW and analytics operations for insurance and financial datasets.
+Large-scale ETL operations and server/solution administration on an **Oracle Exadata** DW, plus enterprise BI for insurance and financial datasets.

 - Operated **ETL and data marts across Oracle DW and Hadoop** environments using DataStage, Hive, and Spark